Education and Workforce Development

 Guiding Principle: Educated, trained, qualified workers contribute in great measure the economic strength of the Commonwealth.
 Employees able to meet the challenges and opportunities of doing business in this century and to fuel growth are critical.
 As a result, the Chamber Supports:

 - Initiatives encouraging collaboration between the business and education communities for apprenticeships, internships, and experiential learning opportunities.

 - Increased collaboration between school systems and higher education on CTE programs and development of a regional Career and Technical Education School.

 - Identify and support the talent pipeline needed to enhance our regional clusters: manufacturing, life sciences and health care, food and beverage processing, and emerging technologies and IT

 - Funding for post-secondary education to expand workforce training and continuing education.

 - Funding for Pre K-12, STEM-H and economic awareness curriculum.

-Guiding Principle: Economic development thrives where infrastructure is strong, where public-private partnerships are highly active and where regulatory and tax burdens are few, and cultural assets are vibrant.
+Guiding Principle: Economic development thrives where infrastructure is strong, public-private partnerships are highly active, regulatory and tax burdens are few, and cultural assets are vibrant.
 Businesses locate and expand in areas where these factors exist.
 In addition to the commonwealth’s existing Right-to-Work laws and current mandatory minimum wage, the Chamber Supports: